re14mu/boidcmd/README.md

 # Boid Docker CLI

 ### Setup

-#### this will download docker image that is ready to run
+download and install docker for your OS from  https://docs.docker.com/install/

-download and install for your OS from  https://docs.docker.com/install/
+#### below setup will download docker image that is ready to run

 ```shell